Pursuing a future

 -Nichols Peer Tutoring - I have also been part of the peer tutoring at my school for two years.
 I would come into school early once a week to help students with homework and study for tests in various subjects.

--Special Olympics Spring Games 2025 - I helped to direct special Olympic athletes at the stand long jump event, measured distance, and directed others
+-Special Olympics Spring Games 2025 - I helped to direct special Olympic athletes at the stand long jump event, measured distance, and directed participants.

 CLUB